 Pediatric occupational therapists do just the same, but for kids!
 They ensure that your child can best perform the occupations in their life.
 Below is a list of occupations that most children engage in.

 All these occupations require many skills and abilities to successfully complete.
 To the untrained eye, it can be difficult to break down these everyday activities into their separate skills.

-Occupational therapists do this regularly; it’s called activity analysis.
 They take something that can often feel automatic, like writing our names or putting on a shirt, and break it down into the smaller steps and skills that are required to complete the actions.
 The examples given, writing

 one’s name or putting on one’s shirt, require gross motor skill, fine motor skill, intact cognition, and more.